The register offers your business excellent risk protection. It is also a tool that can help you raise finance using your business goods and assets.

 If you register as early as possible, you stand the best chance of being first in line over other creditors.
 It also helps you to protect your interest even if the goods or assets are sold on, mixed or installed onto other goods.

-If the lease or hiring arrangement is for at least one year, could last for more than one year, or is for an indefinite period, then this applies to you.
+If the lease or hiring arrangement was entered into on or after 20 May 2017 and is for at least two years, or an indefinite period that will last for more than two years, then this applies to you.

 A retention of title clause (indicating that title remains with you until goods are paid for in full) in your contract or invoice, no longer protects you on its own.